Nutritionist vs Dietitian: Which is Right For You?

 - Registered Dietitian (RD) – Since all dietitians are also nutritionists, registered dietitians technically fall into the nutritionist category too.

 - Certified Nutrition Specialist (CNS) – Nutritionists can also complete a certification to become a Certified Nutrition Specialist.
-To qualify for this certification, applicants need to possess a master’s degree in nutrition and complete 1,000 hours of experience before taking the certification exam.
+To qualify for this certification, applicants need to possess a master’s degree in human nutrition and complete 1,000 hours of experience before taking the certification exam.
 They must also keep up with continuing education courses, just like registered dietitians.

 In the following states, CNSs and RDs have the same state license, which is called a Licensed Dietitian Nutritionist (LDN) license1: